 These meaty little drumettes are tender and juicy, and coated with a lovely sticky sauce that owes its deliciousness to a rather unexpected ingredient: soda pop.

-And while you might expect a half-can of cola to make these wings sticky-sweet, they’re really just plain sticky.
+While you might expect a half-can of cola to make these wings sticky-sweet, they're actually not all that sweet.

 Honestly, I don't see myself going back to Buffalo sauce anytime soon.